confidential-computing/governance/diversity-and-inclusion-policies.md

 Computing Consortium.

-The [Project Progression Policy](project-submission-template.md) specifies additional community characteristics that a project must demonstrate for each stage.
+The [Project Progression Policy](project-submission-template.md) specifies additional community characteristics for a project to demonstrate for each stage.

 Each project is expected to develop an inclusive and diverse community.